jimmayx/RollRight/_posts/2019-09-30-arron-drift-car.md

 featured_image:  images/arronDriftCar.jpg
 ---

-We got the engine back into the drift car that we fabricated the tube front and bashbar.
-We will update as we get on with the fabrication on all the pipework for the engine and oil catch can etc. Call or message us today for all your fabrication and custom electrical needs.
+We got the engine back into the drift car, which we had fabricated the tube front and bashbar for.
+We will update, slowly, as we get on with the fabrication on all the pipework for the engine, oil catch can etc. Contact us today for all your custom fabrication and electrical needs.